 White Rabbit’s payload is inconspicuous at first glance, being a small file of around 100 KB with no notable strings and seemingly no activity.
-The telltale sign of its malicious origin is the presence of strings for logging, but the actual behaviour would not be easily observed without the correct password.
+The telltale sign of its malicious origin is the presence of strings for logging, but the actual behavior would not be easily observed without the correct password.

-The sample we analysed used the password or passphrase “KissMe,” as can be seen in Figure 1, although other samples might use a different password.
+The sample we analyzed used the password or passphrase “KissMe,” as can be seen in Figure 1, although other samples might use a different password.
 Figure 1 also shows the arguments accepted by the ransomware, which we surmise as standing for the following:

 - -p: password/passphrase

 - -f: file to be encrypted

 - -t: malware’s start time

 Our internal telemetry shows traces of Cobalt Strike commands that might have been used to reconnoiter, infiltrate, and drop the malicious payload into the affected system.

 Meanwhile, researchers from Lodestone have pointed out that the malicious URL connected to the attack is also related to the APT group called FIN8.
 They have likewise noted White Rabbit’s use of a never-before-seen version of Badhatch, an F5 backdoor that is also associated with FIN8.
 Unfortunately, at the time of the analysis, files from the said URL were no longer available.